reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 ## Exceptions
 ### MongoSocketOpenException
-If anything in your setting is wrong, you will get these exceptions...
+If anything in your connection is wrong, you will get these exceptions...

     No server chosen by com.mongodb.reactivestreams.client.internal.ClientSessionHelper...
     exception={com.mongodb.MongoSocketOpenException: Exception opening socket}...